DivLoic/Rico/README.md

 ### Optionals

 #### Logging
 In order to have understandable logging system you can use the following configuration.
 First, copy the template of *log4j file* in your spark home.
-Inside the *Rico* folder: `cp src/main/resources/log4j.properties ${SPARK_HOME}/conf/log4j.properties`.
+This template set all logger at **ERROR**.
+Inside the *Rico* folder:
-Then set all logger at **ERROR**.
-Finaly add the following lines in the file:
+`cp src/main/resources/log4j.properties ${SPARK_HOME}/conf/log4j.properties`.

 ```properties
 log4j.logger.rico = INFO
 log4j.appender.rico.Threshold=INFO